Skip to content

 VW Golf GTE driving around roundabout

-We won’t mention these cars’ official MPG figures too much in this article – the range figure is much more important – but the Volkswagen Golf eHybrid in Match trim promises exactly 1,000mpg.
-While it’s unlikely you’ll ever hit such a stratospheric number, the Golf returns sky-high fuel economy in normal driving, thanks to its astonishing 88 miles of electric range.
+Even if you might struggle to get close to VW's quoted MPG figures, the Golf returns sky-high fuel economy in normal driving, thanks to its astonishing 88 miles of electric range.
 That means the majority of everyday journeys can be done without waking the petrol engine – although, when it does jump into life, the transition between the engine and motor is near-seamless.
+You can even have increased performance with barely any impact on range if you pick the 272hp Golf GTE.

-Shop used Volkswagen Golf cars for sale or read our Volkswagen Golf review
+Shop used Volkswagen Golf PHEV cars for sale or read our Volkswagen Golf review

-The new Volkswagen Passat is a Superb in a branded suit.
+The new Volkswagen Passat is a Skoda Superb in a branded suit.
 Which means you get the same choice of engines, and the same vast boot space, but with the option of an illuminated VW badge.
 Fancy.
+Both the Passat and Superb use the same setup as the Golf and are aircraft carrier-sized for impeccable practicality.
 The latest Passat is estate-only – that’s fine by us – and it’s impressively refined at a motorway cruise.
 With the Passat’s over 80-mile range, and fast-charging, you can sit on the motorway all day long and stay relaxed.

 Shop used Volkswagen Passat cars for sale or read our Volkswagen Passat review